 At the discretion of the Board of Directors the Registrar may be one of the following:

-A non-member of the NSGA hired by the Board to perform the duties of the Registrar as outlined above.
+A non-member of the SGA hired by the Board to perform the duties of the Registrar as outlined above.
 Said individual will be paid a fee as agreed upon by the Board of Directors for performing these services.
-The NSGA will reimburse this individual out-of-pocket expense directly related to performing the duties of Registrar.
+The SGA will reimburse this individual out-of-pocket expense directly related to performing the duties of Registrar.
 This individual will receive a 1099-MISC tax form at the end of each calendar year for all fees paid except those for out-of-pocket expense reimbursement.

-A member of the NSGA for at least 5 years hired by the Board to perform the duties of the Registrar as outlined above.
+A member of the SGA for at least 5 years hired by the Board to perform the duties of the Registrar as outlined above.
 Said individual will be paid a fee as agreed upon by the Board of Directors for performing these services.
-The NSGA will reimburse this individual out-of-pocket expense directly related to performing the duties of Registrar.
+The SGA will reimburse this individual out-of-pocket expense directly related to performing the duties of Registrar.
 This individual will receive a 1099-MISC tax form at the end of each calendar year for all fees paid except those for out-of-pocket expense reimbursement.
 This individual may not be a member of the Board of Directors while acting as Registrar.

 Amending the Bylaws